fscorrupt/awesome-stars/README.md

 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [containers-stack/willy](https://github.com/containers-stack/willy) - Willy is a web service that can be used to manage Docker.
 The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a GUI.
+- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
 - [lardbit/nefarious](https://github.com/lardbit/nefarious) - Web application for automatically downloading TV & Movies (w/ VPN)
 - [ElonH/RcloneNg](https://github.com/ElonH/RcloneNg) - An angular web application for rclone